The Sagrada Familia: One of the most inspiring churches in the world, that you simply must visit.

 The Design and Symbolism of the Sagrada Familia

 The Sagrada Familia is a complex and fascinating structure that reflects Gaudí’s genius and spirituality.
 It is designed to have 18 towers, representing the 12 apostles, the 4 evangelists, the Virgin Mary, and Jesus Christ.
-The towers are arranged in a pyramidal shape, with the highest one being the tower of Jesus, which will have a cross on top and the words “Jesus Christus Rex” (Jesus Christ King) in four languages.
+The towers are arranged in a pyramidal shape, with the highest one being the tower of Jesus.
+This will have a cross on top and the words “Jesus Christus Rex” (Jesus Christ King) in four languages.

 The church has three grand façades, each depicting a different stage of the life of Jesus: the Nativity, the Passion, and the Glory.
 The Nativity façade was the first one to be built, and the only one that Gaudí saw completed.
 The nativity facade faces east, towards the sunrise, and celebrates the birth and childhood of Jesus.
 It is decorated with scenes of the Annunciation, the Adoration of the Magi, the Flight to Egypt, and the Massacre of the Innocents.
 It also features many sculptures of animals, plants, and angels, as well as the Tree of Life, which represents the genealogy of Jesus.